devchrisgallup/space-shooter/README.md

 ![spaceshooter](https://cloud.githubusercontent.com/assets/19313175/16123953/78764788-33b2-11e6-9dbe-25c229c9b885.PNG)

 This game is in the early stages of development.
 A menu system, enemies that shoot at the player, more levels and sound are a few that are in current development.

 #Setup
+JavaScript is located on the index.html page.
 There is a little bit of setting up to do before you are able to run the game.
 You will need a local web server if you want to develop on your local machine.
-There is a great tutorial for this on the Phaser website. http://phaser.io/tutorials/getting-started
+There is a great tutorial for this and more on the Phaser website. http://phaser.io/tutorials/getting-started

 ## Controls
           Move: left and right arrow keys